akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

   - *Related reference entity*: the reference entity linked to this attribute, this information cannot be updated

 ## Manage the options
-To define the options for a single/multiple options attribute, follow these steps:
+To define the options of a single/multiple options attribute, follow these steps:
-1. Go to the `Attributes` tab for a reference entity
+1. Go to the `Attributes` tab of a reference entity
-1. Click on the `Edit` icon for the attribute
+1. Click on the `Edit` icon of the attribute
 1. An edit pop-in opens with the attribute parameters
 1. Click on the `Manage options` button
 1. A fullscreen opens to manage the options